This Page has been created to inform the public of services and events being offered by non-profit organizations in the La Crete area.

 – We have a two museum committee members that have been very faithful to provide museum tours to approximately 200 out of town museum visitors each year.
 Some from as far away as South Africa, Germany, Austria, Belize, and many parts of the United States; others come from across Alberta and Canada.
 If you feel that this is something you would also enjoy we will gladly train you.
 A guided tour is so much more meaningful to the visitors.

 – We provide Mennonite and local history lesson sessions to public and private school classes, generally followed by a tour of the La Crete Mennonite Heritage Village.
-Some of the private schools have also provided a tractor and driver and the program coordinator has taken the children to the “Rooster’s Comb Hill” – after which the La Crete area was named – and also down to La Crete Landing where the early settlers arrived and did business with the river boat captains.
+Some of the private schools have also provided a tractor and driver and the program coordinator has taken the children to the “Rooster’s Comb Hill” and to La Crete Landing where the early settlers arrived and did business with the river boat captains.

-– We also collect history photos and stories to document the local intangible history and culture.
-Perhaps someday we can do an update to the La Crete history book called, “A Heritage of Homesteads, Hardships, and Hope.”
+– We also collect history photos and stories to document the local intangible history and culture into a La Crete history book titled, “A Heritage of Homesteads, Hardships, and Hope” which has recently been updated to “Then & Now A History of La Crete“.
 If anyone out there has old family or community photos or stories to share with us please call us or drop by the office at the La Crete Heritage Centre.

 – The museum village is available for families or wedding couples to take their pictures for a cost of $50.